-When seeking consideration on medical grounds for assignments worth less than 10% of the final course grade, and if the student has exceeded the maximum number of permissible Self-Reported absences, the student should contact the instructor directly.
-The student need only share broad outlines of the medical situation.
-The instructor may require the student to submit documentation to the academic advisors, in which case she or he will advise the student and inform the academic advisors to expect documentation.
+Policy on Academic Consideration for a Medical/Non-Medical Absence the academic advisors, in which case she or he will advise the student and inform the academic advisors to expect documentation.
 If documentation is requested, the student will need to complete and submit the Student Medical Certificate.
 The instructor may not collect medical documentation.
 The advisors will contact the instructor when the medical documentation is received, and will outline the severity and duration of the medical challenge as expressed on the Student Medical Certificate and in any other supporting documentation.
 The student will be informed that the instructor has been notified of the presence of medical documentation, and will be instructed to work as quickly as possible with the instructor on an agreement for accommodation.